-An AR content management system may also have the capability to function as an AR SDK for a more customizable AR experience.
-An AR CMS should not be confused with a VR CMS, which is a platform that allows users to upload, manage, and publish virtual reality content.
+An AR CMS may also have the capability to function as an AR Software development kit (SDK) for a more customisable AR experience.
+Be careful not to confuse an AR CMS with a VR CMS, the latter being a platform allowing users to upload, manage, and publish virtual reality content.

-In terms of Web AR development, an AR content management system optimizes the performance of your interactive content across compatible mobile devices with ARKit (iOS) and ARCore (Android).
+In terms of Web AR development, an AR content management system can optimise the performance of your interactive content across compatible mobile devices with ARKit (iOS) and ARCore (Android).

-The most popular AR CMS are Kentiko Kontent, Arbi, EvolveAR, Inde, itSilesia, Magic Lens, Plattar (leverages both ARKit and ARCore), Reality Engine, Reflekt One, and TARTT CMS.
+The most popular AR CMS are Kentiko Kontent, Arbi, EvolveAR, Inde, itSilesia, Magic Lens, Plattar (leveraging both ARKit and ARCore), Reality Engine, Reflekt One, and TARTT CMS.

 Are you ready to implement some AR features in your projects?
 Perhaps you like to learn more about web-based AR technology.
 Give us a call.
 Our team will be only too happy to apply the above technologies to your business in a practical, cost effective solution.